collapsed-stacks/startups/questions/13407/ein-legal-name-abd-dba.md

 - tagged: `business-registration`
 - score: -1

-<p>My EIN is registered under my legal name.
+My EIN is registered under my legal name.
 Do I use that EIN for my DBA also?
-Someone said the EIN must be in the business name</p>
+Someone said the EIN must be in the business name

 ## Answer 13412